Center for Design | Twitter

 Research on the role of User Interface design in misinformation

-• Product Experience Design, UX Research, Prototyping, User Testing, Research Writing
+UX Research, UI Prototyping, Literature Review, User Testing, Research Writing

-• 1.
-Literature Review & Research: Conducted extensive research on news consumption, interface design, and industry approaches to mitigate misinformation, identified gaps & opportunities for design interventions.
+Conducted research on content consumption, interface design, and industry approaches to mitigate misinformation, identified gaps & opportunities for interventions.

-• 3.
-User Testing & Data Analysis: Recruited participants, conducted user tests, collected qualitative and quantitative evaluations.
-Used thematic analysis to assess critical thinking patterns & content preferences.
+Recruited participants, conducted user tests, collected qualitative and quantitative evaluations.
+Used thematic analysis to assess critical thinking patterns.

 Goal